-- Wrist guards that fit like gloves - Clothing that allows freedom of movement
+- Wrist guards that fit like gloves

+- Clothing that allows freedom of movement

-- Long-sleeve shirt to help prevent scrapes - Snug-fitting elbow pads and kneepads
+- Long-sleeve shirt to help prevent scrapes.

+- Snug-fitting elbow pads and kneepads

-- Emergency Action Plan (EAP).
+- Standard Safety Guidelines.
+Refer to the "Standard Safety Guidelines" section (p.
+4 22) at the top of Safety Activity Checkpoints.
+These standard safety guidelines apply to all Girl Scout gatherings and activities.
+When the adult-to-girl ratio, or other safety parameters, are stricter for a specific activity than in the Standard Safety Guidelines always follow the stricter parameters in the activity chapter. - COVID-19 Guidelines.
+Review the "Coronavirus Safety in Girl Scouts" section under the "Standard Safety Guidelines" (p.
+4 22) section and be certain to consult your council's specific COVID-19 guidance which can be accessed under the same section.
+When applicable, always call ahead to the vendor, property or facility involved to check for their COVID-19 safety requirements as you prepare to take girls for this activity. - Emergency Action Plan (EAP).
 Review and document your Emergency Action Plan (EAP) ahead of time before taking girls out for this activity.
 Think through scenarios of what can go wrong such as an accident, physical injury to a girl, missing girl, or sudden illness. - Select a safe site.
-Obtain council guidance in selecting the skating site; rinks are considered safest, but ensure that the rink has a smooth skating surface free of debris.
+Obtain council guidance in selecting the skating site; rinks are considered safest but ensure that the rink has a smooth skating surface free of debris.
 The rink manager is called in advance to arrange for large groups or for practice sessions.
 The rink is adequately staffed to monitor the size of the crowd.
 Local ordinances or parks offices are checked to see whether skating is permitted on bike paths or in city parks. - Select proper-fitting skates.
 Girls receive instruction in selecting the proper skate size.
 Skates are properly fitted, securely laced, and properly tied.
 Skate wheels, boots, and plates are kept clean and in good condition and are inspected.
 Girls never skate with broken or missing laces.
 No dangling decorations are attached to the laces. - Prepare for emergencies.
-Ensure the presence of a first aid kit and a first-aider with a current certificate in First Aid, including Adult and Child CPR or CPR/AED, who is prepared to handle cases of injury from falls, especially abrasions.
-If any part of the activity is located 30 minutes or more from emergency medical services, ensure the presence of a first-aider with Wilderness First Aid. - Practice safe outdoor skating.
+Ensure the presence of a first aid kit and a first aider with a current certificate in First Aid, including Adult and Child CPR or CPR/AED, who is prepared to handle cases of injury from falls, especially abrasions.
+If any part of the activity is located 30 minutes or more from emergency medical services, ensure the presence of a first aider with Wilderness First Aid. - Practice safe outdoor skating.
 Outdoors, girls skate in areas where traffic or pedestrians will not interfere.
 Check local ordinances for any restrictions.
 Girls skate in the street or in a parking lot only if it is closed to traffic.
 When skating on a walkway, yield to pedestrians.
 Skate on the right side, pass on the left.